DOCA SNAP-4 Service Guide

 supervisorctl restart snap.

-This causes the new process to start up while the old process’s resources are still being freed by the kernel.
+This causes the new process to start up while the old process' resources are still being freed by the kernel.

 To restart the SNAP service without restarting the container, kill the SNAP service process on the DPU.
 Different signals can be used for different termination options.
 For example: